"Air Label Score"

 The certified companies will indicate whether they wish new analyses to be carried out.
 If it is decided not to carry out a new analysis, the label cannot be used on the new product.

 The certified companies are subject to penalties if they do not fulfill their undertakings.
-50% of the amount of such penalties, which are defined in the collaboration agreement, are reinvested in associations working in the pollution clean-up sector in France or abroad.
+50% of the amount of such penalties, which are defined in the collaboration agreement, are reinvested in associations working in the pollution clean-up sector.